 This small terrier has a strong prey drive and will run after squirrels, rodents, cats and even other dogs.

 This small terrier requires daily physical and mental stimulation.
-He enjoys walking around the neighbourhood, playing in the yard and hiking in the woods.
+He enjoys walking around the neighborhood, playing in the yard and hiking in the woods.

 The Silky should be leashed when walking to prevent him from running off when he sees a small animal.
 He should also not be unsupervised when playing in the yard because he might be attacked by wild animals.